The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Additional information on young giants sample selection and distance calculation

 Figure \ref{fig:comparison_dist} shows a comparison between the distances obtained in this work for the young giant sample (see Section \ref{subsec:distances}) and other values taken from the literature.
-It is well known that heliocentric distances can be studied with great accuracy for open clusters in the Galactic disc \citep[e.g.][]{Cantat-Gaudin:2020, Spina:2022}.
-For this reason, we cross-matched our sample with the open cluster members from \cite{Hunt:2023}, finding 208 stars in common.
+It is well known that heliocentric distances can be studied with great accuracy for open clusters in the Galactic disc \citep[e.g.][]{Cantat-Gaudin:2020, Spina:2022, Cavallo:2024}.
+For this reason, we cross-matched our sample with the open cluster members from \cite{Hunt:2023}, finding 307 stars in common.
 In the left panel of Figure \ref{fig:comparison_dist}, we show the comparison between our distances and those given by \cite{Hunt:2023}.
 The middle and right panels of Figure \ref{fig:comparison_dist} show, respectively, the comparison between the photogeometric and geometric distances from \cite{BailerJones:2021}.
-97 \% of our distance estimates agree within 25 \% with the values taken from the literature (for stars within 8 kpc from the Sun).
-We also tried to apply the zeropoint offset of \cite{Lindegren:2021}, but found that it degraded the distances with respect to the external literature value, so we did not apply it.
+95 \% of our distance estimates agree within 25 \% with the values taken from the literature (for stars within 8 kpc from the Sun).

-An additional check of the derived distances to the young giants can be made using the 599 young giants that are also found to be in the Cepheid sample.
-Figure \ref{fig:comparison_YG_Cepheids} shows the comparison, demonstrating that the two sets of distances used in this work are on the same distance scale.

-Figure \ref{fig:contaminants_RZ_colmet} shows the distribution of our sample in the R-Z plane for different slices in Galactic azimuth $\phi$ before applying the cleaning described in Section \ref{subsec:contaminants}.
+Figure \ref{fig:contaminants_RZ_colmet} shows the distribution of our sample in the $R$-$Z$ plane for different slices in Galactic azimuth $\phi$ before applying the cleaning described in Section \ref{subsec:contaminants}.
 Stars are color-coded by metallicity $[M/H]$ from the XGBoost catalog \cite{Andrae:2023}.
 As we can see, the selection criteria adopted in Section \ref{subsec:sample_selection} are not enough to select young giants in the Galactic disc: we can see a significant fraction of metal-poor contaminants at large distances from the Galactic plane (which, in contrast, is typically populated by stars that are more metal-rich).

+To further refine our sample from potential contaminants, we look for potential clustered stars in velocity space.
+We apply the python scikit-learn implementation of the HDBSCAN algorithm \citep{Campello:2013} to our dataset.
+Based on the output, we find 6 tightly clustered stars in the $V_R$, $V_{\phi}$ and $V_Z$ space, which appear to be located at the same $(l,b)$ coordinates, at the same distance.
+We compare the $(l,b)$ position of the 6 stars to the globular clusters catalog from \cite{Harris:1996}, and find that they perfectly coincide with the sky coordinates of the globular cluster NGC 6656.
+Those 6 stars are therefore potential contaminants, and for this reason we removed them from the final catalog.